jaredallard/depot/docs/design.md

 where Source's `Version` will be promoted (replace) to Target's `Version`.

+**Note**: If a Promotion object is not created, an environment must be manually promoted.

 ## Planned Infrastructure

 * PostgreSQL - For storing data listed above.